puremourning/vimspector/README.md

 5. Configure your project's debug profiles (create `.vimspector.json`, or set `g:vimspector_configurations`) - see the [reference guide] [vimspector-ref]

-### Method 2: Using a clone of the repo, Vim packages and select gadgets to be installed
+### Method 2: Using a repo clone, Vim packages and select gadgets to be installed

 1. [Check the dependencies](#dependencies)
 1. Install the plugin as a Vim package.
 See `:help packages`.